Uncategorized

 Download Bots are the App Industry’s Dirty Little Secret

-Picture this: you’re scrolling the App Store, and some random app is sitting pretty in the “top 25.”
+Picture this: you’re scrolling the App Store, and some random app is sitting pretty in the top 25.
 Looks legit, right?
-Well, I’ve got news for you—there’s a good chance “download bots” helped it get there.
-These sneaky programs fake thousands of app installs to game “rankings” on the App Store and Google Play, and they’re the app industry’s worst-kept secret.
-Since whispers about “download bots” started in 2012, they’ve been a thorn in the side of honest developers, and in 2025, they’re still causing chaos.
+Well, I’ve got news for you—there’s a good chance download bots helped it get there.
+These sneaky programs fake thousands of app installs to game rankings on the App Store and Google Play, and they’re the app industry’s worst-kept secret.

 Here’s how it goes down, based on my years sniffing around the industry: